CPSC Volunteer– Frequently Asked Questions (FAQs)

 What are the goals and purpose of the study?

-To obtain the most accurate results, we are conducting in-home direct testing smoke and carbon monoxide (CO) alarms along with a questionnaire with the head-of-household about knowledge, behavior, and perceptions about fire safety and maintenance/usage of their alarms.
+To obtain the most accurate results, we are conducting in-home direct testing of smoke and carbon monoxide (CO) alarms.
+We are also administering a questionnaire to the head-of-household about knowledge, behavior, and perceptions about fire safety and maintenance/usage of their alarms.
 Findings will contribute to evidence-informed policy and practice interventions that will increase the installation and maintenance of smoke alarms in all US homes.

 What makes this effort unique from other surveys and smoke installation programs?

 This effort will collect information representative of all US households, not only high-risk communities.
 Also, this will be the first study to establish a baseline of homes with CO alarms and their operability rate.